mldatascientist23/snake_game/README.md

     python main.py
     ```

-Alternatively, you can run the `.exe` file provided in the repository for Windows users.
+Alternatively, you can run the `.exe` file provided in the `dist` folder for Windows users.

 ---